DietSodaSoft/yail/README.md

 These operations are pretty dumb, though.
 For example, if you try to page before page 0, you'll get page 0 again.
 Also, you can beat the off-by-one by checking to see if you received as many records as your page size is large, and not asking for the next page in the event the record count is less than page size.
+However, we recommend using client.autoPage().